| |

 easily should you need to replace a window pane, will save

-to caulking or glazing.
+prior to caulking or glazing.
+Also be sure to razor away

 10. Second coat - The Acrylic Primer